Bob Backlund: Initial return (1992–1994)

+Feud with Bret Hart; WWF Champion (1994–1995)

 The former WWF Champion was now nearly two years into his comeback as the summer of 1994 began and he now found himself slotted as an opening card performer.
 In that role he defeated The Brooklyn Brawler in multiple house show matches.
 However, on the July 16, 1994 episode of WWF Superstars he unexpectedly made a challenge to WWF World Heavyweight Champion Bret Hart.
 It was accepted, and on the July 30, 1994, episode of Superstars, Backlund wrestled what was billed as an "Old Generation vs. New Generation" match against Bret Hart, with Hart's WWF Championship on the line.
 Over the preceding weeks, the WWF aired vignettes of Backlund training for this match.
 Hart won the match, capitalizing after Backlund mistakenly believed he had won and helped Hart to his feet.
 Backlund "snapped" after Hart repeatedly tried to offer a sportsmanlike handshake following the match.
 He slapped Hart in the face and locked him in the crossface chickenwing submission hold, while screaming hysterically.
 After finally releasing the hold, Backlund stared at his hands in apparent shock.
 Backlund then started to regularly "snap" in similar fashion during his matches, viciously attacking his opponent with the crossface chickenwing and refusing to release it after the opponent submitted.
 He would then seemingly snap back to normal and appear horrified by what he had done.

 On the August 1, 1994 episode of Monday Night Raw, which aired shortly after his match with Hart, Backlund cemented his heel turn when he appeared on Jerry Lawler's "King's Court."
-He claimed that he should still be considered the legitimate WWF Champion, as he had not been pinned by The Iron Sheik, nor submitted to the camel clutch, but at the same time denounced the fans for supporting the "New Generation."
+He claimed that he should still be considered the legitimate WWF Champion, as he had not been pinned by The Iron Sheik, nor submitted to the camel clutch, but at the same time denounced the fans for supporting the "New Generation".
 Backlund continued wrestling under the new gimmick of an out of touch and highly volatile eccentric, out to teach "The New Generation" a lesson.
 He dressed in business suits (complete with a bow tie), had a hyperactive personality and used (and often misused, for comic effect) large words during his interviews.
 He demanded that he be addressed as Mr. Backlund, and he would only sign autographs for wrestling fans if they could recite the names of all of the United States Presidents in chronological order.
 On several instances, he assaulted wrestlers and other WWF employees and placed them in the crossface chickenwing.
 These victims include Jim Ross, Duke "The Dumpster" Droese, WWF Magazine writer Lou Gianfriddo, and his former manager Arnold Skaaland, whom he blamed for costing him the WWF World Heavyweight Championship in 1983.